|

 - All

-parameters are set up and saved from within one program,
+parameters are set up and saved from

 - Serial